ping-shuo-hao/Time-correction/README.md

 Ramsey: x1=465, x2=488, y1=0, y2=703

 ### Return value
 The function will return two strings.
 The first one is start time, and the second one is end time.All strings aare in the correct time format: Month/Day/Year Hour:Minute:Second.
-If any string is incorrect, the function would change the string to "N/A".
+If both string are incorrect, the function would change the string to "N/A".
+If only one of the string is invalid, then the program would replace the incorrect value with a calculated the time using video time and the correct timestamp.
 For example, the possible format for return value: ('06/04/2021 11:27:17', '06/04/2021 11:27:24'), or ('N/A', 'N/A').